CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 The authors propose a novel streaming algorithm that processes the elements in a streaming fashion, making efficient use of limited memory resources.
 The algorithm provides near-optimal solutions and guarantees a constant-factor approximation to the optimal solution.

-In this project, we have reproduced the key results and findings of the paper, implemented the proposed algorithm, and validated its performance on various datasets.
+In this project, I have reproduced the key results and findings of the paper, implemented the proposed algorithm, and validated its performance on various datasets.
 The code and experimental results can be found in this GitHub repository.

 ## 1.1.
 Paper summary